armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-24-3.md

 Armory scans the codebase as we develop and release software.
 For information about CVE scans for this release, see the [Support Portal](https://support.armory.io/support?id=kb_article_view&sysparm_article=KB0010414).
 Note that you must be logged in to the portal to see the information.

+This release includes a security fix.
+For more information, see the Critical Notification that Armory's Support Team sent out on 14 December 2021, contact your Armory account rep, or see this (login required) Support article: https://support.armory.io/support?id=kb_article_view&sysparm_article=KB0010520.

 ## Breaking changes
 <!-- Copy/paste from the previous version if there are recent ones.
 We can drop breaking changes after 3 minor versions.
 Add new ones from OSS and Armory. -->
 > Breaking changes are kept in this list for 3 minor versions from when the change is introduced.
 For example, a breaking change introduced in 2.21.0 appears in the list up to and including the 2.24.x releases.
 It would not appear on 2.25.x release notes.